Useurmind/FluxInTypescriptWithRx/docs/getting_started.md

 ## Understanding the app skelleton

+### Notes about dependencies

+The app skeleton takes an opinionated approach to which frameworks you should use.

+This is a completely personal choice.
+But the frameworks that are included have proven to work together.
+Feel free to replace them as you see fit.

+The app skeleton (and also the code snippets for [vs code](https://code.visualstudio.com/)) provide integration with [material-ui](https://material-ui.com/).

+If you don't understand the setup of react components take a look at the [typescript guide of material-ui](https://material-ui.com/guides/typescript/).

+It is also preconfigured to be build with webpack.
+It uses karma and Jasmine for running unit tests.

 ### Define the site map tree

 The starting point of each react app is usually the `index.tsx`.
 To this startup code we will add the creation of the site map tree and the initialization of the rfluxx routing package.